kubitodev/helm/charts/traefik-whitelist-ddns/README.md

 ## Introduction

 This chart can be used to solve the problem of a whitelisting a single IP address by using a Traefik Middleware, which can allow you to use your own VPN to protect services from external access.
+It also support setting a custom domain for its IP(s) to be added to the whitelist range of the middleware.

 ## Prerequisites